 Habitat on the Hill

-by Sami Wallace, Junior Board Member
+by Sami Wallace, Clark Construction and Habitat NOVA Junior Board Member

 For the first time in Habitat on the Hill history our visit to Capitol Hill began with a rally in front of the Capitol Building.
 Over 400 affordable housing advocates chanted “Hey Hey, Ho Ho, Housing Costs have got to slow” and “What do we want?
 Affordable Housing!
 When do we want it?
 Now!”
 We were joined by the co-sponsors of the Neighborhood Homes Investment Act, from both sides of the aisle.
 The NHIA is the first piece of legislation that Habitat for Humanity has ever endorsed.
 Typically at Habitat on the Hill we concentrate on appropriations asks.
 This year was very different.